-If desired the large room could be divided with a moveable wall to make two spaces.
-One end of the room should have a 'kitchen in a cupboard' with a small under bench fridge and tea and coffee making facilities with the ability to serve snack food.
-There will also be a need to store stacka chairs and tables.
+The large room could be divided with a moveable wall, to make two spaces.
+One end of the room should have storage for stacka chairs.
+The commercial kitchen will be available to service this space so a 'kitchen in a cupboard' is not required.

-As well as the large room, provision has been made for one medium sized room for 8-10 people (accessible for staff use as well) and two small rooms for 3-4 people.
+As well as the large room, provision has been made for one medium sized room for 8-10 people (to accessible for staff use as well) and two small rooms for 3-4 people.
 The medium sized meeting room should also be available for after hours.
 The smaller rooms are likely to be used for small group study in the library, by people wanting to have an interview, or for a JP clinic.
 They should be glass fronted for good visibility in and out and be bookable, but also be able to be used by anyone when not booked.